Henry Cavill body in Man of Steel

 Henry Cavill Movies

 Best known for his role as Charles Brandon in the television series The Tudors, Henry Cavill has been featured in about a dozen movies in the last dozen years or so.
-That’s not exactly a prolific film career, but among Cavill’s notable credits are Tarsem Singh’s fantasy adventure Immortals, a mid-level box office performer released last year; Woody Allen’s Whatever Works; Randal Kleiser’s little-seen Red Riding Hood; and Kevin Reynolds’ Tristan + Isolde, in which Cavill supported James Franco and Sophia Myles.
+That’s not exactly a prolific film career, but among Cavill’s notable credits are Tarsem Singh’s fantasy adventure Immortals, a mid-level box office performer released last year; Woody Allen’s Whatever Works; Randal Kleiser’s little-seen Red Riding Hood (not to be confused with Catherine Hardwicke’s 2011 box office flop starring Amanda Seyfried); and Kevin Reynolds’ Tristan + Isolde, in which Cavill supported James Franco and Sophia Myles.

 Man of Steel cast